Skip to content

 ParameterDescription

-fullchainPath to the certificate file (including intermediate certificates)
+fullchainPath to the certificate file in PEM format (including intermediate certificates)

 Obtaining a certificate